Optically Enhanced Electric Field Sensing Using Nitrogen-Vacancy Ensembles: Optically Enhanced Electrometry

-Crucially, this crossover density is naturally different for $\eta_\Pi$ and $\eta_\mathrm{F}$.
-In particular, the non-charge-induced broadening of the \emph{ground-state} ODMR linewidth is often limited to $\sim 200~\si{\kilo \hertz}$ by the $^{13}$C nuclear spin bath (although isotopically purified samples can exhibit narrower linewidths)~\cite{linh-pham-thesis, balasubramanian_ultralong_2009}.
-This implies that $\eta_\Pi$ is optimal at NV densities of $\sim 30$ ppb (Fig.~\ref{fig:3}).
+Interestingly, this crossover density is naturally different for $\eta_\Pi$ and $\eta_\mathrm{F}$.
+In particular, the non-charge-induced broadening of the \emph{ground-state} ODMR linewidth is often limited to $\sim 200~\si{\kilo \hertz}$ by the $^{13}$C nuclear spin bath (although isotopically purified samples can exhibit narrower linewidths, changing the crossover density; this is discussed in more detail in Appendix~\ref{app:electrometry})~\cite{linh-pham-thesis, balasubramanian_ultralong_2009, edmonds_generation_2020}.
+This implies that $\eta_\Pi$ is optimal at NV densities of $\sim 30$ ppb.
 On the other hand, these same magnetic fields only weakly affect the excited state.
 Rather, the non-charge-induced broadening of the excited-state, whose origin is less well understood, has been empirically observed to be $\sim 10~\si{\giga \hertz}$ \cite{batalov_low_2009, PhysRevLett.110.213605, 9_footnote_eswidth}.
 This yields an optimal NV density for $\eta_\mathrm{F}$ of $\sim 7$ ppb.